 Brief: The U-28A is a manned, tactical ISR and targeting platform based on the Pilatus PC-12.
 The USSOCOM-owned aircraft are operated by AFSOC as a nonstandard fleet.
-It is employed worldwide in support of special operations ground forces, humanitarian efforts, and search and rescue.
-AFSOC first employed the aircraft during Enduring Freedom in Afghanistan and Iraqi Freedom.
+Draco is employed worldwide in support of special operations ground forces, humanitarian efforts, and search and rescue.
+AFSOC first employed the aircraft during Enduring Freedom in Afghanistan as well as Iraqi Freedom.
 Mission equipment includes advanced radio-comms suite, IR suppression, missile, hostile fire, and laser warning, EO sensors, remote SIGINT, and advanced navigation systems.
 The primary Multispectral Targeting System includes FMV, EO-IR, IR real-time video, and co-aligned laser designator.
-U-28 EQ+ mods added high-definition, FMV to six EQ/PC-12 configured aircraft for extended standoff "find, fix, finish" capabilities in support of counter-ISIS ops.
-FY21 funds Enhanced Ground Proximity Warning to prevent flight-into-terrain accidents, improved BLOS SATCOM connectivity, continues navigation mods to enable ops in GPSdegraded environments, as well as FAA airspace compliance upgrades.
+Recent upgrades include U-28 EQ+ mods which add high-definition, FMV to EQ/PC-12 configured aircraft for extended standoff "find, fix, finish" capabilities in support of counter-ISIS ops.
+Additional improvements include Enhanced Ground Proximity Warning to prevent flight-into-terrain accidents, updated BLOS SATCOM connectivity, and navigation mods to enable ops in GPSdegraded environments.
 USSOCOM sought to replace the fleet with 75 "armed overwatch" aircraft capable of tactical ISR and light CAS but was denied congressional funds through FY23 pending study and justification.
-Two aircraft were lost to fatal mishaps in Djibouti in 2012 and at Cannon in 2017, and Congress authorized FY21 funds for a loss replacement.
+Two aircraft were lost to fatal mishaps in Djibouti in 2012 and at Cannon in 2017, and Congress authorized FY21 funds to replace an airframe lost in an airfield attack at a forward location, AFSOC surpassed 600,000 flying hours including 328,000 in direct support of combat operations in early 2021.